Miniguide: Everything you need to know about ATEX

 The zone designations for dust and liquid mists include:

-Customers' ATEX favorites
+Customers' ATEX favourites

 ATEX-approved hoses can be found in our webshop under the categories chemical hoses, Teflon tubes and hoses, and polyurethane hoses.
 What they have in common is that they are designed to meet the strict safety standards required in explosive atmospheres.
 But which of these models have been our customer favorites over the past year?
 We analyzed sales data and feedback to understand which specifications and features customers value most.